 We spent our first day in Bangkok on a tour to different Buddhist temples.
 This is the temple of the Reclining Buddha, a 200-year-old giant statue.
 Which we found pretty awesome, considering we’re only used to seeing Buddha images seated like this.

 As if being a massive statue wasn’t enough, the Reclining Buddha even has intricate designs on its feet.

 These must make amazing footprints on the beach.

 View from behind: Buddha’s got spiky hair

 Souvenirs were being sold outside the temple.

 We went back to the hotel for brunch after a tiring and fulfilling morning.

 Chili-filled rice meal with chicken, veggies, peanuts and special sauce for Seph.

-Chicken fillet with crunchy bits of we don’t know what, and cucumbers in some sweet and spicy vinegar sauce for Shai.
+Chicken fillet with crunchy bits of we don’t know what, and cucumbers in some sweet and spicy vinegar sauce